-- There is evidence that the company provides training either as a standalone programme or embedded in other ethics and compliance courses that outlines the principles of the anti-bribery and corruption policy, including the whistleblowing options available to employees.
-This training is provided to all employees across all divisions and countries of operation, and in all appropriate languages.
-The company states that employees are required to undertake refresher courses or modules on the anti-bribery and corruption programme at least every three years. - There is evidence that the company provides a training module that outlines the basic principles of the anti-bribery and corruption policy, including the whistleblowing options available to employees.
+2 There is evidence that the company provides training - either as a standalone programme or embedded in other ethics and compliance courses - that outlines the principles of the anti-bribery and corruption policy, including the whistleblowing options available to employees.
+The company provides this training to all employees across all divisions and countries of operation, and in all appropriate languages.
+The company states that employees are required to undertake refresher courses or modules on the anti-bribery and corruption programme at least every three years.
+1 There is evidence that the company provides a training module that outlines the basic principles of the anti-bribery and corruption policy, including the whistleblowing options available to employees.
 However, the evidence suggests training is not systematically provided to all employees across all divisions, all countries regions of operation or in all appropriate languages.
-Or, it is unclear how frequently training is conducted, or there is evidence that it is only provided on an ad hoc or infrequent basis. - There is no evidence that the company provides anti-bribery and corruption training to all employees. - 3.2 Does the company provide tailored training on its anti-bribery and corruption programme for at least the following categories of employees: - a) Employees in high risk positions, - b) Middle management, - c) Board members.
+Or, it is unclear how frequently training is conducted, or there is evidence that the company only provides this training on an ad hoc or infrequent basis.
+0 There is no evidence that the company provides anti-bribery and corruption training to all employees.

+3.2 Does the company provide tailored training on its anti-bribery and corruption programme for at least the following categories of employees:

+- a) Employees in high risk positions,

+- b) Middle management,

+- c) Board members.